samirbanjanovic/That-Distributed-Integration-Engine/README.md

 - `PUT /api/componentHost/services/messagePublisher/{packageName}/stop` - Stop a message publisher service

 **Extensible Architecture Pattern:**

-The Component Host exemplifies TDIE's extensible architecture principle - **even complex orchestration components like the Node Manager are simply implementations of the same `IComponent` interface**.
-This creates a unified, recursive architecture where:
+The Component Host demonstrates an experimental extensible architecture where complex orchestration components like the Node Manager are implementations of the same `IComponent` interface.
+This creates a recursive architecture where:

 *Uniform Interface Implementation*:
 ```csharp